Find Healthcare Schools

 • Registered Electroneurodiagnostic Technologist

 In the United States, there were 127,800 jobs for Neurodiagnostic Technologist in 2016.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Neurodiagnostic Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.
+There will be an estimated 11,000 positions for Neurodiagnostic Technologist per year.

 undefined